weimeilin79/rpg-rag/instructions/module-two/01-rag_loader.md

 ## Document Loading with RAG and OpenSearch

-the strengths of retrieval-based methods and generative models to enhance the quality and relevance of generated content.
+Retrieval-Augmented Generation (RAG) is an advanced approach that combines the strengths of retrieval-based methods and generative models to enhance the quality and relevance of generated content.
 Unlike traditional generative models that rely solely on their internal knowledge, RAG incorporates external data sources during the generation process, leading to more accurate and contextually relevant outputs.

 In many online RPGs, NPC dialogues are pre-scripted and static, which limits their ability to respond to players in a contextually relevant and interesting manner.
 RAG overcomes this limitation by allowing NPCs to pull relevant information from a vast database and generate responses that are both accurate and engaging.
 This approach ensures that NPCs can provide up-to-date and contextually appropriate responses, significantly enhancing the player's immersive experience.